Hispanic Ministries Program Staff

 Dr. Alvin Padilla

-Dr. Padilla is the Dean of Hispanic Ministries Program.
+Dr. Padilla is the Dean of Hispanic Ministries Program and former Dean of the Gordon-Conwell Boston (CUME) campus.
 He came to Gordon-Conwell after five years of teaching Biblical Studies at Nyack College.
 Prior to that, he founded and taught at the Spanish Eastern School of Theology in Swan Lake, NY, for seven years.
 He has also served as pastor of the Fort Washington Heights Presbyterian Church (PCUSA) in New York City, a Spanish-speaking congregation.
-In his work as Dean of the Boston program, he oversees the educational programs of CUME and the emerging programs in downtown Boston, including Masters and Doctor of Ministry degrees.
+In his work as Dean of the Boston program, he oversaw the educational programs of CUME and the emerging programs in downtown Boston, including Masters and Doctor of Ministry degrees.
 Dr. Padilla is an ordained minister in the PCUSA.
 He holds professional memberships in the American Academy of Religion, the Society of Biblical Literature, and the Asociacion para la Educacion Teologica Hispana.

-Sam Rogers is the current Admissions Representative of the Hispanic Ministry Program.
-Sam has been the Admissions Representative since Spring 2011.
+Sam Rogers is the current Office Assistant for the Hispanic Ministry Program.
+Sam has been the Office Assistant since Spring 2011.
+Sam also serves as Teaching Fellow of New Testament and Greek Studies for the Semlink Distance Learning Program.
 Sam previously served under Dr. Todd Johnson as a Research Assistant in the Center for the Study of Global Christianity.
 Sam was born and raised in Arkansas.
-He graduated from Williams Baptist College (Walnut Ridge, AR) in Spring 2010 with a Bachelors of Arts in Christian Ministry with an emphasis on Biblical Languages.
-He is currently pursuing a Masters of Divinity at Gordon-Conwell.
+He graduated from Williams Baptist College (Walnut Ridge, AR) in Spring 2010 with a Bachelor of Arts in Christian Ministry with an emphasis on Biblical Languages.
+He completed his Master of Divinity from Gordon-Conwell in 2013 and is currently pursuing a Master of Theology (Th.M) at Gordon-Conwell.
 His hobbies and interests include Biblical Greek and college football.